Software-For-Love/software-for-love-site/src/pages/volunteers.md

   - type: hero_section
     title: Volunteers
     subtitle: >-

-      Volunteers are a essential part of the SFL organization that collaborate together to spread positivity in the community by helping out at the organization.
-The following are the requirements if you’re willing to become apart of the volunteer commitee:

-      <ul><li>Must be willing to put in 2-3 hours per week</li>
-      <li>Must adhere to the policies set by the orgnaization</li>
-      <li>Must atleast be enrolled in an undergraduate program at a accredited institution</li></ul>
+      Volunteers are an essential part of Software For Love.
+We encourage our team to be unique and proud of their creativity.
+We provide a platform that allows our team to demonstrate their skills and abilities while providing back to the community.
+Apply today to join our growing team!
     align: left
     image: images/humans3.png
     image_alt: Hero placeholder image